osmbe/website/_posts/2017-05-19-en-motm-marek_kleciak.md

 *Map of Nepal in Humanitarian Style*

-## Do you have contact with other mappers ?
+## Do you have contact with other mappers?
  Absolutely.
 Many of them.
 I know a lot of nice and addicted friends.

-## Do you use OpenStreetMap yourself ?
-How ?
+## Do you use OpenStreetMap yourself?
+How?
 I use it for navigation and biking.

 ## Do you do anything else than mapping that is related to OpenStreetMap?